sid2261/e-comm-app/README.md

 - Whenever we want to dispatch an action such as product to cart we use dispatch function which comes from useDispatch hook coming from React Redux.
 - Redux toolkit under the hood use imer.js which takes care of the state which remains immutable.
 - useSelector is a another hook used in react redux
+- Reducers in redux only work with synchronus operations and the process of filling up the the product is an asynchronus operation so we use the concept of thunk.